Sharogy/Fractal-Explorer/README.md

 # Fractal-Explorer

-This is my first ever App, coded together with a classmate.
+This is my first ever App, coded together with a classmate in Python.
 (A lot of spahetti code)

 To start click on "ClicktoStart.py"